Bedrock-OSS/bedrock-wiki-legacy/guide/software-preparation.md

 Thus we'll work with these folders.

-`resource_packs` and `behavior_packs` on the other hand contain stable add-ons, including those imported via `.mcpack`.
+`resource_packs` and `behavior_packs` on the other hand contain stable addons, including those imported via `.mcpack`.
 We can ignore these folders for now.

 ## Setting up your workspace
 _The remainder of this Guide assumes you are using VSCode.
 You may also follow along in other editors._

-Let's create your first add-on workspace in Visual Studio Code now.
+Let's create your first addon workspace in Visual Studio Code now.

 1. Open VSCode (*Visual Studio Code, the code editor*)
 2. Create a folder named "`your_pack_name_RP`" in `development_resource_packs`. **I'll refer to this folder as `RP`**, in accordance with the [Style Guide](https://wiki.bedrock.dev/knowledge/style-guide.html).